-As soon as the police receive a call that a crime is in progress, they send officers to the scene of the crime as soon as possible.
+As soon as the police receive a call that a crime has been committed or is in progress, they send officers to the scene.
 The officers may be able to catch the criminal right on the scene.
-The officers will then arrest this person and take her to the police station or the county jail for booking.
+The officers will then arrest this person and take them to the police station or the county jail for booking.

 However, even if the police caught the perpetrator red-handed, they will still collect evidence at the scene of the crime to support a criminal sentence.
 This evidence collection will include interviewing all of the potential witnesses at the scene.
 A site investigation will also be conducted, which may include taking pictures, measurements, taking forensic evidence, making general observations, and taking objects that may be connected to the crime.

 At all times, the police and their employees must obey the Fourth Amendment's rules for permissible search and seizure.
 This means, generally, that if the police want to search any private property, they must first obtain a warrant or have probable cause that would allow a search without a warrant.

 When the police officers conduct interviews, they're looking to establish the facts of the case, trying to figure out what happened and who might be responsible.
 Often, they'll interview witnesses separately so that they can have each person's individual recollection of the events.

 The police will want to talk to people who have personal knowledge of the crime.
 In order to have personal knowledge, the witness needed to have seen, heard, smelled, tasted, or touched something first hand.
 The police will carefully document these witness statements along with the police officer's observations about the witness, so that the information will be available to future police officers, detectives, and prosecutors.